 Trading of our common stock is currently conducted on the OTC Bulletin Board, or OTCBB.
 The liquidity of our common stock is limited, not only in terms of the number of shares that can be bought and sold at a given price, but also as it may be adversely affected by delays in the timing of transactions and reduction in security analysts' and the media's coverage of us, if at all.
 As described above, the holders of approximately 93% of our outstanding stock at the time of the merger agreed to lock-up restrictions on such shares until at least September 3, 2014.
 In addition, as of the date of this prospectus approximately 65% of the issued and outstanding shares of our common stock are held by officers, directors and beneficial owners of at least 10% of our outstanding shares.
 These holders are subject to certain restrictions, including transfer restrictions set forth in the lock-up and voting agreements, and restrictions imposed by the Securities Act with regard to trading our common stock.
-These factors may result in different prices for our common stock.
+These factors may result in different prices for our common stock than might otherwise be obtained in a more liquid market and could also result in a larger spread between the bid and asked prices for our common stock.
 In addition, without a large public float, our common stock is less liquid than the stock of companies with broader public ownership, and, as a result, the trading prices of our common stock may be more volatile.
 In the absence of an active public trading market, an investor may be unable to liquidate his investment in our common stock.
 Trading of a relatively small volume of our common stock may have a greater impact on the trading price of our stock than would be the case if our public float were larger.
 We cannot predict the prices at which our common stock will trade in the future, if at all.